JoshuaRosado/jumping_koopas/README.md

 # jumping_koopas
 This is my first (SIMPLE) game created using HTML, CSS and JavaScript.
-Using one of my favorite and classic themed.
+Using one of my favorite and classic game themed.

 <img src="https://github.com/JoshuaRosado/jumping_koopas/blob/sync_wave/jumping_koopas.gif" width="256"/>